1958 FIFA World Cup: Group 4

-Despite setbacks in earlier tournaments, Brazil was still regarded as a formidable force, a reputation they would go on to justify.
+Despite setbacks in earlier tournaments, Brazil was still regarded as a formidable force, a reputation that they justified.
 The Soviet Union, having clinched the Olympic gold in 1956, and Austria, securing the bronze medal at the 1954 World Cup in Switzerland, were also strong contenders.
 England, despite being weakened by the tragic Munich air disaster that claimed several players, remained a team of considerable strength.

 In the end, this group had the highest average attendance (31,320 per game), even higher than Group 3 with the host nation, Sweden.

 The quality of the football in this group did not quite live up to expectations, however.
 Only 15 goals were scored in the whole group, only one more than Group 3.
 And when England and Brazil drew 0–0, it was the first time in World Cup history that a game ended goalless.
 It was also the first time Brazil had failed to score in a World Cup finals match.

 Brazil won the group without conceding a single goal.
 The teenage Pelé played Brazil's last game against the Soviet Union.
 He did not score but drew wild reviews for his play.
 The Soviet Union, in their first World Cup, took second place.